Get The Help You Deserve

 Cases & Clients

-Falls are the main cause of fatalities in the construction industry in both New York and the rest of the United States, according to the Occupational Safety and Health Administration (OSHA), underscoring the seriousness of the situation.
-Accidents are always a possibility in a setting where scaffolds, buildings, ladders scale heights, and platforms balance above the ground.
+Accidents are always possible in a setting where scaffolds, buildings, ladders scale heights, and platforms balance above the ground.
 The fact that a sizable portion of workers' compensation claims are related to injuries sustained in slip and fall incidents demonstrates the scope of the problem.

-In the following paragraphs, we would like to review together the most relevant aspects of these facts.
-We believe that the many years of experience we have at The Ward Law Group analyzing these types of cases make us an authority on the subject.
+In the following paragraphs, we would like to review the most relevant aspects of these facts.
+The Ward Law Group's many years of experience analyzing these cases make us an authority on the subject.

-During these years, we have been able to identify the most common causes, prevention activities, possible injuries, aspects that influence legal liability, possible compensations, and alternative solutions to these unfortunate events.
-We want you to join us to discover more about this phenomenon of slip-and-fall accidents in Queens and let our lawyers provide you with the necessary information so that you can easily recognize your rights and know how to proceed during the process of a construction site slip-and-fall lawsuit.
+During these years, we have identified the most common causes, prevention activities, possible injuries, aspects that influence legal liability, possible compensations, and alternative solutions to these unfortunate events.
+Join us to learn about slip and fall accidents at work in Queens.

 Causes of Slip and Fall Accidents on Construction Sites: